mk-fg/lafs-backup-tool/README.md

 	cloud-space I plan to use, advantages are quite significant.

-	xz (lzma2) compression is usually deterministic, but I suppose it might break occasionally on updates, forcing re-upload of all the files.
+	xz (lzma2) compression is usually deterministic, but I suppose it might break occasionally on updates, forcing re-upload for some of the files.

 	See also: [compression
 	tag](https://tahoe-lafs.org/trac/tahoe-lafs/query?status=!closed&keywords=~compression&order=priority),